clusterlink-net/clusterlink/design-proposals/policy-attributes.md

 ### Exchanging Attributes Between Gateways

-We would like to minimize handshake iterations on every connection request.
-To achieve that, all gateways keep the attributes of all other gateways.
+For simplicity, let's assume that all gateways keep the attributes of all other gateways.
 Moreover, all gateways keep the attributes of all imported/exported services.
-This leaves only the workload attributes to be transferred during a connection request, as detailed below.

-> ELR: is the above needed?
-It is a bandwidth optimization (tradeoff state for lower bandwidth).
-Might a compression based solution suffice?
-> ZN: management layer will need a mechanism to allow updating the attributes of gateways/services across the mesh.
+While this assumption allows optimizing bandwidth and simplifies the below description, it is not strictly required.
+For this assumption to hold, management layer will probably need a mechanism to allow updating the attributes of gateways/services across the fabric.

 **Client Side:**